HassaanHameed/dsa-math-foundation/core_foundation/1-bodmas.md

 3. \( 6 + 12 \div (3 \times 2) \)
 4. \( (5^2 - 9) \times 2 \)
 5. \( 100 \div 5 \times (2 + 3) \)

----

-If you want, I can also prepare a **"BODMAS Advanced Tricks & Edge Cases"** section for your GitHub note — covering nested brackets, negative numbers, and fractional exponents — so your reference file becomes **complete and interview-ready**.

-Do you want me to add that advanced section now?